 You definitely kept hearing the same thing over and over again: Instagram ads are a hit.
 They generate more revenue every year and brands value their potential.

 It’s not that easy to just publish an ad, though.
 You have to do a few things before you can start advertising on Instagram.

 You probably need some quick answers to this question, so we’ve prepared a short checklist for you.

 Once you have the following things ready, advertising on Instagram will be a piece of cake.

-If you’re going to be investing money in this, you want to make sure you have a plan to do it effectively.
-So before you start advertising on Instagram, we recommend you go through some good resources.
+If you’re going to be investing money in Instagram ads, you should make sure you have a plan to do it effectively.
+Before you start advertising on Instagram, we recommend you go through some good resources.